SlugTribe

 5. Borrow or create rules of order or etiquette and disseminate them regularly.
 If you choose Milford Style, set maximum times for critique to give everyone a chance.
 If you choose a free-for-all-discussion type of critique, politely prevent one member from hogging the conversation.
 Don't allow an over-enthusiastic member to interrupt an on-going critique.

-6. Celebrate each other's wins and commiserate on each other's losses.
+6. Celebrate each other's wins and commiserate on each other's losses,

 Website for the SlugTribe, Austin's Science Fiction, Fantasy, Horror Writers' Group

-Art & Contents© 2009+ by Wendy Wheeler | Contact Wendy at w2@wendy-wheeler.com | Last update 2009-Jan-17.
+Art & Contents© 2018+ by Wendy Wheeler | Contact Wendy at w2@wendy-wheeler.com | Last update 2018-February-9.